SERVE ABROAD OR SUPPORT AT HOME

 Our doctors, nurses, PAs, dentists, social workers, EMTs, and other medical professionals are providing humanitarian outreach to the physical, mental, and emotional needs of these people.
 They are also giving them hope by being present and showing compassion.
 While each weeklong mission trip is too little time to treat all the sick, it is nevertheless ample time to plant the seeds of hope in their lives for a promising future.

-Beginning July 3, in addition to medical volunteers, we will be specifically seeking non-medical volunteers for mission trips to assist with the accommodation center’s operations.
+In addition to medical volunteers, we are specifically seeking non-medical volunteers for mission trips to Poland to assist with the accommodation center’s operations.
 These volunteers will be caring for Ukrainian children, including playing sports and games with them, helping at mealtimes, assisting with shelter organization, arranging activities for guests, welcoming new guests as they arrive, etc. Apply for these opportunities by choosing the links for Ukraine disaster relief non-medical trips.

 Please consider becoming part of one of our volunteer medical teams by clicking Volunteer and following a link to one of our upcoming disaster relief trips.

-If you are unable to volunteer, please consider showing your support through financial giving for medical supplies and equipment for use in the accommodation center, as well as in four hospitals in Ukraine that we are supporting.
+If you are unable to volunteer to help in Poland, please consider showing your support for Ukrainians through financial giving for medical supplies and equipment for use in the accommodation center, as well as in four hospitals in Ukraine that we are supporting.
 Imagine being in the position of knowing you could save a life but not having the right equipment to do so.
-You can help to ensure that doesn’t happen.

-Thank you so much for joining this effort.
-Lives will be saved and changed for sure.
+Thank you so much for joining this effort to save and change lives.

 IMR Volunteers on the Ground